iAmEben/Tezda-Task/README.md

 ## Design Choices

 Architecture: Uses Riverpod for state management, AutoRoute for navigation, and SharedPreferences for token storage.
-Profile data is fetched in ProfileScreen to ensure fresh data, reducing AuthState complexity.
+Profile data is fetched in ProfileScreen to ensure fresh data, reducing AuthState complexity.<br>
-UI: Static styles (TextStyle, ElevatedButton.styleFrom) in ProfileScreen and ProductCard for consistency.
+UI: Static styles (TextStyle, ElevatedButton.styleFrom) in ProfileScreen and ProductCard for consistency.<br>
 Authentication: Tokens saved before navigating to ProductListScreen.
 20-day token expiration checked in SplashScreen and AuthNotifier.
-Also, data is persistent, users do not have to sign in when they successfully sign in
+Also, data is persistent, users do not have to sign in when they successfully sign in. <br>
-Swift Integration: Need a few more hours to complete this as I spent time downloading required packages and my cocoapods seemed to to sync with flutter so import (flutter) statement is not recognised in AppDelegate.
+Swift Integration: Need a few more hours to complete this as I spent time downloading required packages and my cocoapods seemed to to sync with flutter so import (flutter) statement is not recognised in AppDelegate. <br>
 CFBundleIdentifier (com.iameben.testmall) across Info.plist and MethodChannel.
 Android fallback returns "Device info not available".